The Doctor Blake Mysteries: Synopsis

 Dr. Lucien Blake left Australia in his 20s to study medicine in Scotland.
 Following a posting at a London hospital, he joined the British Army as a medical officer.
 During World War II, Blake's service included the Far East, where he fell in love with and married a Chinese woman, and had a child.
 However, at the fall of Singapore, he lost sight of both of them.
 He searched for them all the time he was away, and continues the search after he arrives in Ballarat.
 Blake also spent time in Thailand's Ban Pong POW camp.
 After a 33-year absence, Blake returned home in 1959 to take over his late father's practice as a medical general practitioner and also becomes the Ballarat area police surgeon.

 Jean Beazley is Blake's receptionist and housekeeper.
 Having previously served in the same capacity for his father, Beazley has difficulty adjusting to Blake's eccentric and sometimes oblivious behaviour; although considered old-fashioned in her ideas about womanhood, she occasionally challenges Blake's expectation that she wait on him hand and foot.
 Her husband died in the war and she is aware that her living with the unattached Blake is a source of gossip.
-Shrewd and observant, her maternal tendencies are often a source of annoyance to her nephew, Danny Parks, whom she treats like a son, and lodger Mattie O'Brien, whose outgoing attitude she does not understand at all.
+Shrewd and observant, her maternal tendencies are often a source of annoyance to her nephew, Constable Danny Parks, whom she treats like a son, and lodger Mattie O'Brien, whose outgoing attitude she does not understand at all.
 When Parks moves out, police sergeant Charlie Davis becomes a lodger in the house.